senseexcel/senseexcel/README.md

 You can download the current version Sense Excel software from https://www.senseexcel.com/downloads.html.

-### 5.2 Unpack Files
+### 5.2 Extract Download Package

-Unpack (unzip) the files from the Sense Excel directory of your download package to a location of your choosing.
+Extract (Unzip) the files of the Sense Excel download package to a location of your choosing.

 BEST PRACTICE: Create a new directory in your Documents folder called Sense Excel with a sub-folder referencing the version number like %User%\Documents\Sense Excel\x.x.x and extract your software here.

-Do NOT load Sense Excel from inside of a compressed (Zip) file archive.
+DO NOT load Sense Excel from the inside of a compressed (Zip) file archive.

 ###  5.3 New Sense Excel Installation

 1  Open the location of your Sense Excel software files.
-Double Click the .xll file corresponding to your environment (32 or 64 bit).
+Double-click on the .xll file corresponding to your environment (32 or 64 bit).

-2. Excel should start automatically and add "SENSE" to the Excel Menu bar and show the Sense Excel Ribbon when "SENSE" is selected.
+2. Excel should start automatically, include "SENSE" in the Excel Menu bar and display the Sense Excel Ribbon when "SENSE" is selected.

-3. Go to the "Settings" section of the "SENSE" Ribbon, press the triangle to expand the menu and check "Auto Load".
+3. Go to the "Settings" section of the Sense Excel Ribbon, press the triangle to expand the menu and check "Auto Load".
 This will automatically start Sense Excel every subsequent time you open Excel.

 4. Close Excel and re-open it.
 "SENSE" should appear in the Excel Menu Bar.